Sammyredos/MopgomSeminary/README.md

-# AccoReg - Theological Seminary Registration System
+# Mopgom Theological Seminary Management System

-A comprehensive theological seminary registration and accommodation management system built with Next.js, TypeScript, and Prisma.
+A comprehensive theological seminary management system for student registration, courses, grades, and academic administration built with Next.js, TypeScript, and Prisma.

 ## 🚀 Quick Start for New Developers